Fraunhofer-IIS/LASER/README.md

 ```bash
 python data/download_data.py
 ```
 LASER can also be used with any custom instruction tuning data.
-Note that data should be stored in `data/` and follow either **conversational json**
+Note that data should be stored in `data/` and follow either **conversational json**...

 ```json
 {